Pomax/are-we-flying/docs/index.md

 watch(__dirname, `some/dir/with/some-module.js`, (lib) => {
   // Update our class binding:
   Something = lib.Something;

-  // And then update our class instance's prototype: if (instance) {
+  // And then update our class instance's prototype if (instance) {
     Object.setPrototypeOf(instance, Something.prototype);
     // This swaps the old prototype for the new code, without affecting